Approximation Algorithm for Minimum Weight $(k,m)$-CDS Problem in Unit Disk Graph: Introduction

 It is known that MCDS is NP--hard even in unit disk graphs \cite{Clark}.
 Moreover, MCDS cannot be polynomial-time approximated within a factor of $(1-\varepsilon) \ln n$ for any $\varepsilon>0$ in general graphs \cite{Guha}.

-For the MCDS problem, using partition method, Cheng {\it et al.} \cite{Cheng} gave a polynomial-time approximation scheme (PTAS) in unit disk graph.
+For the MCDS problem, using partition method, Cheng {\it et al.} \cite{Cheng} gave a polynomial-time approximation scheme (PTAS) in unit disk graphs.
 By essentially the same method but different analysis, Zhang {\it et al.} \cite{Zhang} obtained a PTAS in unit ball graph (a generalization of unit disk graph to higher dimensional space).
 These are both centralized algorithms.

 As to distributed algorithms for MCDS, Wan {\it et al.} \cite{Wan} were the first to propose a constant approximation.
-Their algorithm has performance ratio 8.
-This ratio depends on $mis(n)$, which is the maximum number of independent points (points with mutual distance greater than one) in the union of $n$ unit disks which induce a connected unit disk graph.
-After a series of improvements \cite{Funke,Gao,LiM,Wan1,WuW}, the current best upper bounds for $mis(n)$ is $3.399n+4.874$ \cite{LiM}.
+Their algorithm has performance ratio $2(mis(n)-1)$, where $mis(n)$ is the maximum number of independent points (points with mutual distance greater than one) in the union of $n$ unit disks which induce a connected unit disk graph.
+It is easy to obtain an upper bound $4n+1$ for $mis(n)$.
+After a series of improvements \cite{Funke,Gao,LiM,Wan1,WuW}, the current best upper bound for $mis(n)$ is $3.399n+4.874$ \cite{LiM}.